Jana Jansen van Vuuren

 We operate in countries with a need for public health assistance, such as South Africa.
 In a World Health Organization (WHO) survey, which ranked health systems in 190 countries across the world, South Africa ranked at 175.

 Lack of awareness about the prevention of disease and a scarcity of the resources needed to address the high incidence of disease, means that education and support can assist South Africa’s population with improving their well-being.

 Like with most aspiring doctors, most entrants to law school have taken at least a year or more off.
 This gap year is specifically encouraged by legal education specialists.

-Law, like medicine, requires students to achieve high scores on a profession-specific exam, in this case, the LSAT, while also being an incredibly demanding program.
+Law, like medicine, requires students to achieve high scores on a profession-specific exam, in this case the Law School Admission Test (LSAT), while also being an incredibly demanding program.

-These programs will help you gain experience in three of the fastest-growing specialities in law, namely healthcare law, environmental law and immigration law.
+These programs will help you gain experience in three of the fastest-growing specialities in law: healthcare law, environmental law, and immigration law.